ubicomplab/rPPG-Toolbox/README.md

 * STEP 3: Run the corresponding config file.
 Your saved model's filename will have `MA` appended to the corresponding data splits that are motion-augmented.

-# Extending The Toolbox To Multitasking
+# Extending The Toolbox To Multitasking with BigSmall

-## BigSmall

 We implement [BigSmall](https://girishvn.github.io/BigSmall/) as an example to show how this toolbox may be extended to support physiological multitasking.
 If you use this functionality please cite the following publication:
 * Narayanswamy, G., Liu, Y., Yang, Y., Ma, C., Liu, X., McDuff, D., Patel, S. "BigSmall: Efficient Multi-Task Learning For Physiological Measurements" https://arxiv.org/abs/2303.11573